MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 ### [Azure CLI](#tab/azure-cli-database)

 To create an Azure SQL database, we first must create a SQL Server to host it.
-A new Azure SQL Server is created by using the `New-AzSqlServer` command.
+A new Azure SQL Server is created by using the [az sql server create ](/cli/azure/sql/server?view=azure-cli-latest#az_sql_server_create) command.

 Replace the <server-name> placeholder with a unique SQL Database name.
 This name is used as the part of the globally unique SQL Database endpoint, <server-name>.database.windows.net.
 Also, replace <db-username> and <db-username> with a username and password of your choice.